 How to Share Content with Other Users in Salesforce

-In this Salesforce blog, I will explain to you about the sharing of content with other users in Salesforce.
-In sharing content, we give access to view or manage the records, reports, or content.
+In this article, we will learn about how to share content with other users in Salesforce.
+When we share content, we grant access to view or manage records, reports, or the content itself.

 Share Content with Other Users in Salesforce

-In Salesforce we share files, reports, records, and other documents with other users by giving them access to the files we have created.
-So that the other users can view, edit, or manage the files and documents depending on the access level we have given to them.
+In Salesforce, we share files, reports, records, and other documents with other users by granting them access to the files we create.
+So that other users can view, edit, or manage the files and documents, depending on the access level we have granted them.

-While working in a Sales team for an organization that uses Salesforce to manage its sales and marketing operations.
-The sales team uses Salesforce Dashboard and Reports to track their performance.
+While working on a Sales team at an organization that uses Salesforce to manage its sales and marketing operations, the team uses the Salesforce Dashboard and Reports to track performance.

 Now the sales team has to share the Dashboard and Report with the Sales Manager.
 Additionally, the marketing team needs to share details of the upcoming marketing campaign with stakeholders from different departments.

 Now I will show you how the sales team handled this situation and shared the Dashboard, Reports, and Campaign.
-I will explain the ways to share Dashboard, Reports, and Campaign in Salesforce Lightning and Salesforce Classic Respectively.
+I will explain the ways to share Dashboard, Reports, and Campaigns in Salesforce.

-Step-1: On the Sales page of Salesforce Lightning click on the Dashboard tab and if Dashboard is not visible then go to the Setup page and then click on the Quick Find box and search Dashboard and click on the same from the dropdown.
+1. On the Sales app in Salesforce, click the Dashboard tab.
+If Dashboard is not visible, go to the Setup page, open the Quick Find box, search for Dashboard, and select it from the dropdown.

 Share Dashboard With other users in Salesforce

-Step-2: On the left-hand sidebar in the Dashboard click on the All folders option.
+1. On the left-hand sidebar in the Dashboard, click on the All folders option.

 Salesforce Lightning Share dashboard with other users